 Based on their findings, the life insurance company will decide if they would like to offer you a life insurance policy or not.
 It is important to remember that life insurance companies come to their own, independent conclusions; one life insurance company may decline to cover you, but another may offer you a policy.

 How do I find a life insurance company that will underwrite my policy with muscular dystrophy?

-We have a firm understanding of the various policies offered by dozens of the most renowned life insurance agencies in the United States.
-We take the time to get to know you and understand your personal situation beyond your muscular dystrophy, as well as the kind of coverage you desire, and then make customized recommendations.
+It's important to work with a qualified agent with a firm understanding of the various policies offered by dozens of the best life insurance agencies in the United States.
 This helps you increase your chances of finding a muscular dystrophy friendly life insurance company to underwrite your policy, despite possible setbacks.
 It also ensures you will get the best types of life insurance policies for your situation and budget.